jaywhj/mkdocs-materialx/docs/setup/setting-up-social-cards.md

 # Setting up social cards

-Material for MkDocs can automatically create beautiful social cards for your documentation, which appear as link previews on social media platforms.
+MaterialX for MkDocs can automatically create beautiful social cards for your documentation, which appear as link previews on social media platforms.
 You can select from several [pre-designed layouts][default layouts] or create [custom layouts] to match your unique style and branding.